 How To Keep Working Out While Travelling

 After losing over 30 pounds about three years ago, I work really hard to maintain my weight.
 We travel a lot, and the idea of missing workouts can really stress me out.
 I know I’m not alone in this.
 Whether you travel for business or pleasure, staying fit on the road is becoming a high priority for more and more of us.
-My trainer, Debbie of Debbie Wyer PT and Pilates, helped me with ideas so I could develop a system that works for me, no matter where I may be heading.
+My trainer, Debbie of Debbie Wyer Pilates, helped me with ideas so I could develop a system that works for me, no matter where I may be heading.

 Choose hotels with gyms where you can

 A good hotel gym can go a long way to help you keep on track.
 However, even if you don’t have access to a gym or still are not quite ready to return to one since the advent of Covid-19, it can still be easier than you may think to keep working out when you are travelling.

 Take your running shoes and go for a brisk walk/run first thing in the morning